reiver/guide-influencer/README.md

-# guide-influencer
+# GUIDE: Influencer

 A guide on being an influencer, and influencing.
-This relates to — journalist, reporting, and marketing.
+This relates to — journalism, reporting, and marketing.